 Breast implants should not be expected to last forever.
 They may last 5-30 years, possibly less or even longer, but expect that at some point in time they will need to be replaced or removed.
-Saline implants deflate usually rather quickly and noticeably in size in the affected breast.
+Saline implants deflate and usually do so rather quickly with a noticeable reduction in size of the affected breast.
 Loss of integrity of silicone implants is more difficult to detect since there is no real change in volume and often no change in shape.
 You may experience some unusual mild discomfort or develop firmness of the affected breast.
-An MRI may be needed to help make the diagnosis though this isn’t 100% accurate.
+An MRI may be needed to help make the diagnosis though this is not 100% accurate.
 Please click here to read more about breast implant durability.

 Which type of implant lasts longer, silicone or saline?A.

 Silicone implants do last longer, on average, compared to the saline ones which means that you may require fewer implant replacement procedures in your lifetime.
 In addition, the results from saline implants can deteriorate far more over time as compared to the silicone ones.

 Do most of your patients choose silicone implants over saline?A.

 Since the FDA lifted its moratorium on the usage of silicone implants for breast enlargement almost fifteen years ago, all of our breast augmentation patients have elected to go with silicone implants as opposed to the saline ones for their procedure.
 They want an implant that will provide them with the most natural appearance and feel and silicone is the one that meets these criteria.